Three rules to help your students understand when to double the consonant in words.

 We can visualize or draw a picture of the object or action being represented by the word.

 Function words have little to no meaning.
 The words “to”, “the”, and “of” are function words.
 English likes to keep function words to two-letters, when possible.
-Thus, why we add that extra consonant to words such as, “egg”, “add”, and “inn.”
+Thus, why we add that extra consonant to words such as, “egg”, “add”, and “inn.” creating 2 consonant words that adhere to this pattern.

 2. The doubled consonant marks the sound of the preceding vowel.